-- (A) Training, screening, and maintaining volunteers and mentors to assist school staff in enhancing pupil motivation and capability for learning. - (B) Job shadowing and service learning programs to enhance the expectations of pupils for postgraduation employment opportunities. - (C) Enhancing limited school resources through linkages with community resources, including, but not limited to, libraries, recreational facilities, and postsecondary educational institutions. - (D) Enhancing community and school connections to heighten a sense of community. - (6) Provide special assistance for pupils and families as necessary by ensuring that there are systems and programs established to provide or connect with direct services when necessary to address barriers to the learning of pupils at school.
-Interventions pursuant to this paragraph may include, but are not limited to, all of the following: - (A) Special assistance for teachers in addressing the problems of specific individuals. - (B) Processing requests and referrals for special assistance, including, but not limited to, counseling or special education. - (C) Ensuring effective case and resource management when pupils are receiving direct services. - (D) Connecting with community service providers to fill gaps in school services and enhance access for referrals. - (c) The process of developing, implementing, monitoring, and maintaining the component of the individual schoolsite plan pursuant to subdivision (a) shall include, but not be limited to, all of the following: - (1) Ensuring effective school mechanisms for assisting individuals and families with decisionmaking and timely, coordinated, and monitored referrals to school and community services when indicated.
+1 (5) Outreach to the community in order to build linkages by ensuring that there are systems and programs established to provide 2 3 outreach to and engage strategically with public and private 4 community resources to support learning at school of pupils with 5 learning, behavioral, and emotional problems.
+Interventions pursuant to this paragraph may include, but are not limited to, all 6 7 of the following: 8 (A) Training, screening, and maintaining volunteers and mentors 9 to assist school staff in enhancing pupil motivation and capability 10 for learning.
+(B) Job shadowing and service learning programs to enhance 11 the expectations of pupils for postgraduation employment 12 13 opportunities.
+14 (C) Enhancing limited school resources through linkages with 15 community resources, including, but not limited to, libraries, recreational facilities, and postsecondary educational institutions.
+16 17 (D) Enhancing community and school connections to heighten 18 a sense of community.
+19 (6) Provide special assistance for pupils and families as 20 necessary by ensuring that there are systems and programs 21 established to provide or connect with direct services when 22 necessary to address barriers to the learning of pupils at school.
+Interventions pursuant to this paragraph may include, but are not 23 24 limited to, all of the following: 25 (A) Special assistance for teachers in addressing the problems 26 of specific individuals.
+(B) Processing requests and referrals for special assistance, 27 including, but not limited to, counseling or special education.
+28 29 (C) Ensuring effective case and resource management when 30 pupils are receiving direct services.
+(D) Connecting with community service providers to fill gaps 31 32 in school services and enhance access for referrals.
+33 (c) The process of developing, implementing, monitoring, and 34 maintaining the component of the individual schoolsite plan 35 pursuant to subdivision (a) shall include, but not be limited to, all 36 of the following: 37 (1) Ensuring effective school mechanisms for assisting individuals and families with decisionmaking and timely, 38 39 coordinated, and monitored referrals to school and community 40 services when indicated.
 The mechanisms shall draw on the expertise of pupil support service personnel at schools such as nurses, psychologists, counselors, social workers, speech and language pathologists, resource specialists, special education teachers, and child welfare attendance workers.